-- Do not modify fireplace. - Installation other than as instructed by Hearth & Home Technologies Inc. is strictly prohibited. - Do not operate the fireplace without fully assembling all components. - Do not overfire. - Do not install an unvented gas log set.
+- Do not install or operate damaged fireplace. - Do not modify fireplace. - Installation other than as instructed by Hearth & Home Technologies Inc. is strictly prohibited. - Do not operate the fireplace without fully assembling all components. - Do not overfire. - Do not install an unvented gas log set.
 This fireplace has not been tested for use with unvented gas log - Installation and/or use of any component part not approved by Hearth & Home Technologies.